nikcleju/ESDM_Course/Lectures/08_ESDM_CommunicationModels.md

 variable
   - The code between acquiring and releasing the mutex is known as a **critical section**

+- A process **blocks** when tries to acquire a lock which is held by another one
+  - **blocks** = goes to sleep until the lock is released by the current holder

 - Mutexes are provided by the operating system, and are used in code via library functions provided by the OS

 - Example: Python